On this page

-The Road Vehicle Standards (RVS) legislation and registered automotive workshops
+The Road Vehicle Standards legislation and registered automotive workshops

-The detail of how the new regulatory framework will operate is contained in subsidiary legislation, the Road Vehicle Standards Rules 2019 (the Rules).
+The detail of how the new regulatory framework operates is contained in subsidiary legislation, the Road Vehicle Standards Rules 2019 (the Rules).
 The RVSA and other related legislation is collectively referred to as the Road Vehicle Standards (RVS) legislation.

-A registered automotive workshop (RAW) approval granted under the RVS legislation empowers the approval holder to manufacture or modify vehicles in accordance with an approved Model Report for that vehicle.
+A registered automotive workshop (RAW) approval granted under the RVS legislation allows the approval holder to manufacture or modify vehicles in accordance with an approved Model Report for that vehicle.

-A RAW approval holder cannot simultaneously be the holder of an authorised vehicle verifier (AVV) approval.
+A RAW approval holder cannot simultaneously hold an authorised vehicle verifier (AVV) approval.